opengauss-mirror/docs/content/en/docs/ToolandCommandReference/gsql.md

     Connect to the database, and run  **show log\_hostname**  to check whether  **log\_hostname**  is enabled in the database.

     If it is enabled, the database kernel will use DNS to check the name of the host where the client is deployed.
 If the primary database node is configured with an incorrect or unreachable DNS server, the database connection will take a long time to set up.
-For details about this parameter, see the description of log\_hostname in section "GUC Parameter Description \> Error Reports and Logs \> Log Content" in the  _Developer Guide_.
+For details about this parameter, see the description of log\_hostname in section [Log Content](../DataBaseReference//logging-content.md).

 -   The database kernel slowly runs the initialization statement.